+Recent research builds on the intuition, later formalized by \cite{entezari2021role}, that if the permutation invariance of neural networks is taken into account, stochastic gradient descent solutions will likely have no barrier in the linear interpolation between them.
+This indicates that models permuted to the same loss basin can be merged by averaging their weights.
+Git Re-basin \cite{ainsworth2022git} introduces three techniques for model permutation to align a second model with a reference model, facilitating their merging in weight space.
+Their experiments involve models trained on the same data with different initializations.
+REPAIR \cite{jordan2022repair} enhances Git Re-Basin by incorporating new parameters and adjusting batch norms where applicable.
+While the permutation concept works for models trained on the same task, it fails to account for the differences in models trained on disjoint tasks.
+ZipIt \cite{stoica2023zipit} improves upon the previous works by merging models trained on different datasets into one multi-task model without any additional training.

-In this work, we focus on the medical imaging analysis domain and consider the need to start from models with different initializations.
-Therefore, we propose MedMerge to effectively utilize features learnt from various tasks.
+Focusing on the medical domain and with the aim to harness features learned from different initializations, we propose MedMerge to effectively combine features learned from various tasks.
 MedMerge can learn kernel-level weights to carry out a weighted average merge of model weights from different initializations, thus learning how to effectively combine features from previous pertaining tasks.
-The key contributions of this work can be summarized as follows: \begin{itemize} \item We propose a novel method, dubbed MedMerge, to merge models pre-trained on different datasets while effectively utilizing features from different models. \item We empirically demonstrate our proposed approach's effectiveness on various medical imaging analysis tasks and show significant performance gains. \item We provide insights into the layer-wise feature transfer from source initializations to target tasks and show a correlation between the selection ratio from specific initializations and the performance gain achieved in an ordinary transfer learning setting. \end{itemize}
+The key contributions of this work can be summarized as follows: \begin{itemize} \item We propose a novel method, dubbed MedMerge, to merge models pre-trained on different datasets while effectively utilizing features from different models. \item We empirically demonstrate our proposed approach's effectiveness on various medical imaging analysis tasks and show state-of-the-art performance. \item We provide insights into the layer-wise feature transfer from source initializations to target tasks and show a correlation between the selection ratio from specific initializations and the performance gain achieved in an ordinary transfer learning setting. \end{itemize}